 - Work Experience is a program in which the school and the community combine resources in order to provide opportunities for students to familiarize themselves with the world of work.
-The expectations for the Work Experience Program are that students will have an opportunity to explore career interests, participate in meaningful work, receive assistance in making the transition from the school environment to the world of work, and develop acceptable work habits and positive attitudes for getting along with people. - The requirements of the program are that students complete in school instruction (HCS 3000 ± Workplace Safety Systems) covering the following topics: self-assessment; career planning; employer's expectations; job search techniques; preparing a targeted resume; application forms; and interviewing skills.
-This will take a minimum of 25 hours and the remaining 100 hours (25 hours per credit) will be spent at the job site.
+The expectations for the Work Experience Program are that students will have an opportunity to explore career interests, participate in meaningful work, receive assistance in making the transition from the school environment to the world of work, and develop acceptable work habits and positive attitudes for getting along with people. - 2.
+The requirements of the program are that students complete in school instruction (CTR 1010-Job Preparation) covering the following topics: self-assessment; career planning; employer's expectations; job search techniques; preparing a targeted resume; application forms; and interviewing skills.
+This will take a minimum of 25 hours and the remaining 100 hours (25 hours per credit) will be spent at the job site. - 3.
+Work Experience hours are from 7:00 am to

-- 3. Work Experience hours are from 7:00 a.m. to 10:00 p.m.
-Monday through Sunday.
-Students must seek out their own workstation in cooperation with the coordinator.
-Transportation is the CTR1010: Job Preparation - Students develop successful employment search skills and a personal employment search portfolio.
+10:00 pm Monday through Sunday.
+Students must seek out their own work station in cooperation with the coordinator.
+Transportation is the responsibility of the student.
+A maximum of 15 Work Experience credits can be counted toward the High School Diploma.
+Due to enrollment limitations, the work experience program is generally reserved for Grade 11 and 12 students.

+CTR1010: Job Preparation

+Students develop successful employment search skills and a personal employment search portfolio.